-Protein Rich Plasma Explained
+Platelet Rich Plasma Explained

-Protein rich plasma contains platelets which contain growth factors.
+Platelet rich plasma contains platelets which contain growth factors.
 These are responsible for wound healing, tissue regeneration, collagen production, vascular re-growth, connective tissue formation and bone mineralization.

-Protein rich plasma is being used for regeneration and rejuvenation in facial aesthetics, cosmetic surgery, reconstructive surgery, orthopaedics and wound care.
+Platelet rich plasma is being used for regeneration and rejuvenation in facial aesthetics, cosmetic surgery, reconstructive surgery, orthopaedics and wound care.
 Research into PRP is ongoing and it is an exciting and emerging field of medicine.

 Areas That PRP Therapy Can Treat